OpenFn/blog/_posts/2020-07-27-nalibali-case-study.md

 [Nal’ibali](https://www.nalibali.org/) (isiXhosa for 'here's the story') is a national reading-for-enjoyment initiative to use the power of stories, either oral or written and in many different languages, to inspire children to want to read and write.
 Since this campaign began in 2012, it has had a tremendous impact across South Africa through: 11,132 reading clubs (5220 of which are currently active), 159,191 participants, and 1,419,035 stories distributed.

-###  Nal’ibali’s system runs across multiple platforms, so it was difficult to monitor childrens’ activities and programs
+###  Nal’ibali needed to connect systems to monitor children’s activities across programs.
 To manage its nationwide literacy campaign, Nal'ibali used a collection of technology platforms for data collection, reporting, and program management.
 Nal'ibali implemented Salesforce for enhanced data management.
 However, Nal'ibali still needed to integrate its OpenDataKit (ODK) data collection tools and online learning management system with Salesforce to track the entire program journey and progress of a child beneficiary in one, single-view.

-### OpenFn integrates online and offline data sources so that Nal'ibali can monitor children's progress across all literacy programs.
+### OpenFn integrates online and offline data sources so that Nal'ibali can monitor children's progress across _all_ literacy programs.

 To integrate siloed data sources and introduce automated SMS to boost reader engagement, Nal’ibali implemented OpenFn to: